-- 30.1 The Accounting Officer in consultation with the Chief Financial Officer will regulate all write-offs of assets. - 30.2 Every head of department shall report to the Chief Financial Officer on any fixed assets which such head of department wishes to have written off, stating in full the reason for such recommendation. - 30.3 The Chief Financial Officer shall consolidate all such reports, and shall

-- promptly submit a recommendation to the council of the municipality on the fixed assets to be written off. - 30.4 The only reasons for writing off fixed assets, other than the alienation of such fixed assets, shall be the loss, theft, and destruction or material impairment of the fixed asset in question.
+- 30.1 The Accounting Officer in consultation with the Chief Financial Officer will regulate all write-offs of assets. - 30.2 Every head of department shall report to the Chief Financial Officer on any fixed assets which such head of department wishes to have written off, stating in full the reason for such recommendation. - 30.3 The only reasons for writing off fixed assets, other than the alienation of such fixed assets, shall be the loss, theft, and destruction or material impairment of the fixed asset in question.

-31. Impairment Losses
+31 Impairment Losses

-- The carrying amount of an item or a group of identical items of Property, Plant and Equipment, Intangible Assets and Investment Property should be reviewed periodically in order to assess whether or not the recoverable amount has declined below the carrying amount. - 31.2 The recoverable amount is the amount that the municipality expects to recover from the future use of the asset including its residual value on disposal.
+- 31.1 The carrying amount of an item or a group of identical items of Property, Plant and Equipment, Intangible Assets and Investment Property should be reviewed periodically in order to assess whether or not the recoverable amount has declined below the carrying amount. - 31.2 The recoverable amount is the amount that the municipality expects to recover from the future use of the asset including its residual value on disposal.
 When such a decline has occurred, the carrying amount should be reduced to the recoverable amount.
 The amount of the reduction should be recognised as an expense immediately, unless it reverses a previous revaluation in which case it should be charged to a non- distributable reserve. - 31.3 The recoverable amount of individual assets, or groups of identical assets, is determined separately and the carrying amount reduced to recoverable amount on an individual asset, or group of identical assets, basis.
 However, there may be circumstances when it may not be possible to assess the recoverable amount of an asset on this basis, for example when all of the plant and equipment in a sewerage purification works is used for the same purpose.
 In such circumstances, the carrying amount of each of the related assets is reduced in proportion to the overall decline in recoverable amount of the smallest grouping of assets for which it is possible to make an assessment of recoverable amount. - 31.4 The following may be indicators that an asset is impaired: - 31.4.1 The asset has been damaged; - 31.4.2 The asset has become technologically obsolete; - 31.4.3 The asset remains idle for a considerable period either prior to it being put into use or during its useful life; and - 31.4.4 Land is purchased at market value and is to be utilized for subsidized housing developments, where the subsidy is less than the purchase price.